 Buses in Spain

-Spain doesn’t have a national bus company; rather, each municipality or urban area has its’ own local public transport authority with bus routes in the area.
+Spain doesn’t have a national bus company; rather, each municipality or urban area has its own local public transport authority with bus routes in the area.
 Networks can sometimes be difficult to decipher if you’re unfamiliar with the network.
 Some Spanish cities only have one bus company with a simple fare system; others have overarching agglomerations that oversee multiple companies on a network with fare zones.
-Larger urban areas in Spain tend to have a separate company offering interurban services that connect city centers with the most outlying of areas.
+Larger urban areas in Spain tend to have a separate company offering interurban services that connect city centers with outlying areas.

 In general, it’s pretty clear who operates the bus you’re riding on.
 The main bus companies in some of Spain’s largest cities include:

 - Barcelona: Transports Metropolitans de Barcelona (TMB)

 - Bilbao: Bilbobus and BizkaiBus (in Spanish and Basque)